PREVIOUS POST-DOCTORAL FELLOWS

 PREVIOUS GRADUATE STUDENTS

-Eran graduated with a PhD in child clinical psychology in 2017.
+Eran graduated with a PhD in child clinical psychology in 2018.
 During his time in the lab, he examined how parenting behaviors during childhood and adolescence are associated with individuals’ self-perceptions and social information processing, as well as psychological functioning.
-Currently, Dr. Auday is completing his internship at Wellspan Health.
+Dr. Auday completed his internship at Wellspan Health and is currently a post-doctoral fellow at Geisinger Medical Center

 SANTIAGO MORALES PAMPLONA